• TBMH Virtual Music School

 A protest in harmony.
 A future reimagined.

-We are thrilled to announce our next major large-scale music education and performance programme leading to a performance in the Royal Albert Hall, called A Musical Rebellion.
+In May 2025, we were thrilled to announce our next major large-scale music education and performance programme leading to a performance in the Royal Albert Hall, called A Musical Rebellion.
 Based on the power of protest songs, A Musical Rebellion will consist of a brand-new commission with young people’s voices at the creative centre.
+In 2027, the Royal Albert Hall will erupt with sound; but preceding that will be 2 years of work with young people starting in September 2025 to get their creative responses to our themes.

 A Musical Rebellion is a landmark programme and cultural statement.
 Young people will deliver a bold, original commission that gives voice to the world they are inheriting; and the one they want to create.
 Driven by the power of protest songs, this is music with meaning: an anthem for a generation; a protest in harmony addressing urgent themes of racial, gender, LGBTQ+ and SEND equity / equality, climate justice and war, violence and displacement.

-Led by the award-winning Tri-borough Music Hub, A Musical Rebellion will amplify unheard voices from across Hammersmith & Fulham, Kensington and Chelsea, and Westminster's state-school communities, many from areas of deep deprivation.
+Led by the Tri-borough Music Hub in co-production with the Royal Albert Hall, and in partnership with Royal College of Music, A Musical Rebellion will amplify unheard voices from across Hammersmith & Fulham, Kensington and Chelsea, and Westminster's state-school communities, many from areas of deep deprivation.
 They will translate their ideas into a professionally composed work and a once-in-a-lifetime performance.
+We are delighted to be working with composer Sally Greaves, with whom we have a long-standing working relationship.

 'I think I've always been a bit of a musical rebel, but I can't think of a better reason for A Musical Rebellion than for the rights of children.
 This will be quite the demonstration.
 I can't wait to work with the children and young people on the evolution of their own revolution.'
 Sally Greaves, Composer (https://www.sallygreavesmusic.com)